Basis pursuit by inconsistent alternating projections: Introduction

 In summary, we initialize BP-MAP by setting $r_0 \coloneqq 0$ and $z^0 \coloneqq 0 \in \RR^n$.
 Then, for all $k\geq 0$, we compute $x^k \coloneqq P_{\Mcal}(z^k)$, updating $r_{k+1} = r_k + \NormTwo{d^k}$, where $d^k \coloneqq z^k - x^k$, and then we compute $z^{k+1}$ by inner MAP iterations that seek a BAP regarding $\Mcal$ and $\Bcal^k$.
 Algorithm~\ref{alg:BP_MAP} formally presents the method.

-The paper is organized as follows: in Section~\ref{sec:facts} we present some background material on MAP that leads to the good definition of Algorithm~\ref{alg:BP_MAP}.
-In Section~\ref{sec:convergence} we carry out a convergence analysis for BP-MAP where, among other things, we provide linear convergence rates for the sequences generated by our algorithm.
-In Section~\ref{sec:numerical} we present numerical experiments that illustrate the performance of Algorithm~\ref{alg:BP_MAP} in comparison with two other state-of-the-art methods specialized to solve \eqref{BP}.
-We also present two variants of Algorithm~\ref{alg:BP_MAP} with the goal of enhancing the numerical performance of our proposed algorithm.
-Finally, in Section~\ref{sec:concluding} we present our final remarks and shed some light on future work.
+The paper is organized as follows.
+Section~\ref{sec:facts} collects background on MAP needed for the analysis of Algorithm~\ref{alg:BP_MAP}.
+Section~\ref{sec:convergence} establishes convergence of BP-MAP, including linear convergence rates.
+Section~\ref{sec:numerical} reports numerical experiments comparing Algorithm~\ref{alg:BP_MAP} with two state-of-the-art methods, and introduces two variants aimed at improving practical performance.
+Section~\ref{sec:concluding} closes with final remarks and directions for future work.